jeku001/CBK_APP/README.md

 3. Once completed, the parsed data will be ready for plotting or saving.

 ### Step 4: Plotting Data
-1. Click **Plot Data** to open the column selection window.
-2. Choose one or more columns to plot.
+1. Choose one or more columns to plot.
-3. Select a scale:
+2. Select a scale:
    - **Linear**: Standard scale.
    - **Logarithmic**: For data with a wide range of values.
-4. View the interactive plot.
+3. View the interactive plot.
 Use the red cursor to inspect specific points or zoom it without losing quality.

 <h2 align="center">Plot Examples</h2>